 Faculty in the Department of History

-I am interested in studying the history of race and religion in the United States.
+I am interested in studying the history of race and religion in the United States ad throughout the world.
 To that end I have studied how interactions between white and African-American Mennonites in homes and sanctuaries brought about changes as significant as those initiated in the streets by the formal civil rights movement.
-My current research focuses on Fresh Air rural hosting programs in which white rural families hosted African-American and Latino children from urban environments and on the role of prayer during the civil rights movement.
+My most recent book focuses on Fresh Air rural hosting programs in which white rural families hosted African-American and Latino children from urban environments and on the role of prayer during the civil rights movement.
 In the first project, I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S. In the second, I examine prayer as a potent resource activists used to initiate crisis.
 I have also written extensively on issues of white privilege, religious identity, and nonviolence.

 I advise graduate students studying twentieth century U.S. history in the broad arenas of race and religion.
 I have advised and do research in African-American studies, religious history, childhood history, whiteness studies, the civil rights movement, interracial congregations, and Mennonite/Anabaptist history.
 I am accepting both MA and PhD students in the next admissions cycle.
 Please feel free to contact me by email if you are interested in working with me as a graduate student.